 “Why do I need a safety switch?
 I’ve got circuit breakers, that’s all I need”

 Knowing the difference could save your life.
 Circuit breakers prevent electrical cables from overloading but they aren’t sensitive enough to prevent electrocution.
 A safety switch cuts power to a circuit within a fraction of a second when it detects ‘leakage’ of electrical current to earth.

 In simple terms, if current is leaking to earth you or anyone in your home is at risk of being electrocuted.
-A safety switch can be installed quickly and for a modest outlay.
-At Peterson Power our local electricians are fully qualified to install safety switches and we only use quality Clipsal electrical products.
+A safety switch can be installed quickly for a modest outlay.
+At Peterson Power our local electricians are fully qualified to install safety switches we only use quality Clipsal electrical products.

 Call now, we can help

-If you have concerns about electrical safety at home in Frankston, Bayside and Mornington Peninsula contact Peterson Power today on 0422 877 257 for no obligation advice and a quote for upgrading your electrical switchboard or outdated fuse box.
+If you have concerns about electrical safety at home in Frankston, Bayside Mornington Peninsula contact Peterson Power today on 0422 877 257 for no obligation advice a quote for upgrading your electrical switchboard or outdated fuse box.